A Baby's First Tooth

 - If your child needs a pacifier, use one recommended by your dentist or physician.
 Never give your baby a pacifier dipped in honey or another sweet liquid.

-- A baby's gums should be wiped gently with a clean gauze pad after feeding.
-As soon as a child's first tooth appears, parents should begin brushing with a soft infant toothbrush.
+- Wipe your baby's gums gently with a clean gauze pad or washcloth after As soon as a child's first tooth appears, it is recommended you begin brushing with a soft infant toothbrush.

-- Parents and caregivers should consult a dentist or healthcare provider before introducing a child under two years old to fluoride toothpaste.
-For children under the age of six who use fluoride toothpaste, place no more than a pea-sized amount of toothpaste on the toothbrush.
-You should help brush the child's teeth (recommended particularly for preschool-aged children) or supervise the tooth brushing, and encourage the child to spit excess toothpaste into the sink to reduce the amount of fluoride swallowed.
+- Consult a dentist or healthcare provider before introducing a child under two years old to fluoride toothpaste.
+For children ages 2-6, use a pea-sized amount of fluoride toothpaste on the toothbrush.
+You should help brush the child's teeth (recommended particularly for preschool-aged children) or supervise tooth brushing and encourage the child to spit excess toothpaste into the sink to reduce the amount of fluoride swallowed.

-- For children, flossing should begin when there are two teeth in the mouth that touch together.
-Parents can help floss children's teeth until they are able to floss by themselves.
+- Flossing should begin when there are two teeth in the mouth that touch each other.
+You can help floss your child's teeth until they are able to floss by themselves.

 - Continue to clean and massage gums in areas where teeth have not yet emerged.